Machine Learning & Big Data Blog

 • AWS Software Development Kit

-Amazon Redshift is a fully managed warehousing platform that allows organizations to query and combine petabytes of data with optimized price performance.
-The Advanced Query Accelerator (AQUA) offers a cache that boosts query operations performance by up to 10x, allowing businesses to gain new insights from every data point in the application/system.
+AWS Redshift is a fully managed warehousing platform that allows organizations to query and combine petabytes of data with optimized price performance.
+The Advanced Query Accelerator (AQUA) offers a cache that boosts query operation performance by up to 10 times, allowing businesses to gain new insights from every data point in the application/system.

 (Explore our hands-on AWS Redshift Guide.)